COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Red sequence

 The RS parameters as a function of redshift for the RS ridgelines detected in this study are shown in Fig. \ref{rs_param}.
+When computing the fitted relations and mean trends, each group candidate is weighted by its $S/N$ to suppress the impact of the smallest and least reliable detections on the overall fit.
+The size of the points is proportional to the $S/N$ of the groups.
 The top panel shows the average observed color for all the detections in the COSMOS-Web group catalog, compared to the reference model we described above in Sect \ref{obsrs} (orange lines).
 Colors are computed in the associated redshift-dependent bands, as summarized in Table \ref{tab:redseq_colors}, which explains the jumps in average color when the 4000 $\AA$ switches between adjacent bands.
 Besides this effect, the trend of the model is consistent with the evolution of the observed colors in our sample until at least $z\sim 2.4$.
-For the last two redshift intervals, the observed color of the ridgeline is not consistent with a prototypical quiescent galaxy, which is expected since at this redshift we do not fit any red sequence for most of the groups, and the ridgeline parameters are tentative and mainly driven by bright star-forming galaxies populating groups and cores at such high redshifts.
+For the last two redshift intervals, the observed color of the ridgeline is not consistent with a prototypical quiescent galaxy, which is expected since at this redshift we do not fit any RS for most of the groups, and the ridgeline parameters are tentative and mainly driven by bright star-forming galaxies populating groups and cores at such high redshifts.
 The location in the plot of the highest-$z$ RS presented above (CW117) is indicated by a yellow star.
 As already mentioned, the average observed color of this RS is consistent with the model.
-The second and third panels show the ridgeline slope.
-In the second plot, we include all groups in the sample (grey points) with the relative total fitted trend (black line) and its 1$\sigma$ error (shaded area).
-Red points mark groups for which it was possible to identify a red sequence with $\lambda_{RS}>2$.
-The same sample is shown in the third plot from the top, where we compare the slope computed with observed rest-frame matched colors (red points and orange line and shaded area) with that based on rest-frame $J$ and $Ks$ magnitudes (blue points and blue line and shaded area).
-The two trends are consistent within confidence intervals.
-The trends suggest a slight decrease (steepening) of the slope with redshift, which, under the assumption of negligible $k$-correction effect, may be related to metallicity evolution \citep[e.g.][]{stott_evolution_2009}.
-However, the steepening of the RS over the studied redshift range is very mild, and there is no clear evidence of a significant steepening, in agreement with, for instance, \citet{mei_evolution_2009,cerulo_accelerated_2016}.
-A typically adopted slope for the RS \citep{durret_merging_2011} is shown as a dashed dark red line for comparison.
-Once again, the location of CW117 is indicated by a yellow star, with red contours for observed colors and blue contours for the rest frame.
-The same is shown in the fourth and last panel from the top, but for the RS scatter.
-As for the slope, the results are consistent with no evolution over the studied redshift range, with a mild increase of scatter for the observed frame.
-The RS scatter is found to be below 0.10 mag for most of the detections, especially when measured in the rest frame.
-This is consistent with analytical models and studies performed on observed cluster properties \citep[e.g.][]{hao_precision_2009,menci_red_2008,cerulo_accelerated_2016}.